 One of the best exhibitions currently in Milan is The World of Leonardo da Vinci.
 Located at the entrance of Galleria Vittorio Emanuele II to the left of the Duomo.

 If you never managed to pre-book tickets to see the Last Supper, don't worry there is an incredible display here at Musee le Monde de Leonardo detailing the history of the painting and how it has been restored over the 500 years!

 La Vigna de Leonardo

 One of the locations frequented by Leonardo Da Vinci was Casa Degli Atellani a short distance from the Church of Santa Maria delle Grazie where Leonardo painted The Last Supper.
 The vineyard was gifted to Leonardo by Ludovico Sforza.
 In 2015 the plot where Leonardo's vineyard once stood was excavated, Italian expert oenologist Luca Maroni and the University of Agricultural Sciences in Milan have worked to recreate Leonardo's favourite wine, thanks to genetic testing - Malvasia di Candia Aromatica the original grape variety has been re-planted in the original pattern of the vines in the 15th century.
 Enjoy a glass or two in the cafe or take a bottle of Tasto Atellano home.

 Have you heard about the Milan Pass?
-The entry is included to both Casa Degli Atellani and to the beautiful gardens housing Leonardo's Vineyard.
+The entry is included in both Casa Degli Atellani and the beautiful gardens housing Leonardo's Vineyard.